anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 1. Flagrant or intentional dangerous play, including prohibited collisions.
 1. Harassment, discriminatory conduct, or abusive language inconsistent with League standards.
 1. Knowingly providing false information in protests, field status reports, roster submissions, or other League processes.
-1. Repeated or willful refusal to comply with League rules, disciplinary directives, or financial obligations.
+1. Repeated or willful refusal to comply with League Policy, disciplinary directives, or financial obligations.

 ### Penalties and Enforcement
 1. The Commissioner has primary authority to investigate matters and impose discipline, subject to Board oversight as otherwise provided in this document.